Marang Fruit

 Short Introduction

-A notable disadvantage to the marang is that, once opened, this oxidizes and loses its flavor.
-So it’s best to eat it on the same day, gather friends and family to enjoy this with!
+A notable disadvantage to the Marang is that, once opened, this oxidizes and loses its flavor.
+So it’s best to eat it on the same day.
+So gather friends and family to enjoy this with!

 A sweet tasting delectable fruit, that might seem discreet as it’s lesser known compared to its fellow similar looking compatriots.
 Marang calories are around 60 – 120 calories per serving of 100 grams of the flesh with the seeds removed.
 These are packed full of goodness that you’ll be shocked as to why you haven’t heard of it before.
 But is marang fruit good for diabetic?
 What benefits can this interesting looking fruit have?
-Check out the benefits below:
+Here are some Marang Fruit Benefits:

 - Helps relieve constipation, being a rich source of dietary fiber that not only helps the gut, it helps relieve you of stomach problems and diseases.